todarom3/SeniorProject/README.md

 Update the database with more info
 Improve the toy model

-// Future weeks will be updated to reflect what was actually done Week 6: ETL Pipeline Integration:
+// Future weeks will be updated to reflect what was actually done

-Automate ingestion and transformation process
-Add logging and error handling
-Test ingestion pipeline end-to-end
+Week 6: Bringing everything together for the midterm:
+Start to make sure we connect the data ingestion, model, dashboard, and database together to be able to show for the midterm

 Week 7: Exploratory Data Analysis:
 Write SQL queries to explore transaction patterns